justinjtownsend/justinjtownsend.github.io/index.md

 # Welcome to justinjtownsend.github.io
 Items on here have come from situations in my own work, but they are real-world challenges needing a coding approach to resolve.
-This set of pages takes a pracitioner perspectives because... *something from George Bernard Shaw*
+This set of pages takes a pracitioner perspectives because... *some famous quote from George Bernard Shaw*

 Technical skills are increasingly important for productivity and reliance on others is not always possible.
 This is especially true in lean (small) organisations (hedge funds, startups, charities, etc.).